 One such facility is Phelp’s Memorial Health Center in Holdredge, NE.

-Because this project was an expansion of their existing clinic, an important aspect when designing the new environment, according to Amber Sheckler, interior designer for BSA LifeStructures, who handled the architecture and interior design for the project, was trying to make things look cohesive within the new space.
+Because this project was an expansion of their existing clinic, an important aspect when selecting the artwork and designing the new environment, according to Amber Sheckler, interior designer for BSA LifeStructures, who handled the architecture and interior design for the project, was trying to make things look cohesive within the new space.

 PMHC Chief Experience Officer, Lacie Westcott, echoed this sentiment, stating, “We wanted to connect the buildings so we could have some continuity between clinic and hospital” (Kearney Hub).

 And while many of our projects are new construction, providing artwork for expansions of existing hospitals and clinics can be just as important and challenging.

 Knowing many of the images selected would be used for infusion bays and throughout oncology and waiting areas, we knew how important it would be to use images backed by the principles of evidence-based design research.